rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

 # Bitcoin as a Store of Value

-Of all the attributes of money, it is as a store of value that most people first encounter Bitcoin.
+Of all attributes of money,
+ it is as a
+ store of value that most people today first encounter Bitcoin.
 This is not because
- Bitcoin is stronger as a store of value than it is as a unit of account, no, we first encounter Bitcoin as a store of value because we live under fiat and fiat is simply the worst possible store of value (literally losing value over time).
+ Bitcoin is strongest as a store of value, no, we first encounter Bitcoin as a store of value because we live under fiat and fiat is simply the worst possible store of value
+ (continuously losing value over time).

+Fiat fails
-Of all attributes of money, fiat fails completely as a store of value.
+ completely as a store of value.
 If you
  need to store fiat over time, it will